sourcegraph/about/content/terms/privacy.md

 title: Privacy Policy
 ---

-Last modified: April 5, 2023
+Last modified: January 8, 2024

-See the [changes](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/about%24+file:%5Econtent/terms/privacy%5C.md%7C%5Edocs/privacy+type:diff&patternType=standard) since the [previous version](/terms/archives/privacy/2022-09-26/) or visit our [archives](https://github.com/sourcegraph/about/tree/main/content/terms/archives).
+See the [changes](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/about%24+file:%5Econtent/terms/privacy%5C.md%7C%5Edocs/privacy+type:diff&patternType=standard) since the [previous version](/terms/archives/privacy/2023-04-23/) or visit our [archives](https://github.com/sourcegraph/about/tree/main/content/terms/archives).

-At Sourcegraph, Inc. (**"Sourcegraph," "we," "our,"** or **"us"**), we value the privacy of our website visitors and Sourcegraph Cloud users (collectively for the purposes of this Privacy Policy, our **"Website"**) and our self-hosted Sourcegraph instances users (collectively with our Website, our **"Service"** or **"Services"**).
-This Privacy Policy explains how we collect, use, share and protect your personal information that we collect through our Service.
-This Privacy Policy applies to our Website, Sourcegraph Cloud, and our self-hosted Sourcegraph instances.
+At Sourcegraph, Inc. (**"Sourcegraph," "we," "our,"** or **"us"**), we value your privacy.
+This Privacy Policy explains how we collect, use, share and protect your personal information that we collect when you use our website and products (collectively, **“Services”**).
+This Privacy Policy does not apply to Customer Personal Data, which we process on behalf of customers to our business offerings.
+Our use of that data is instead governed by our customer agreements.
 By using our Service, you agree to the terms of this Privacy Policy and our <a href="/terms">Terms of Service</a>.

 Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our <a href="/terms">Terms of Service</a>.